studcroc/blissful_backdrop/README.md

 ## Getting Started

-1. Download the latest release from the Releases: [https://github.com/](https://github.com/)[YOUR_USERNAME]/blisstul-backdrop/releases section.
+1. Download the latest release from the Releases: [https://github.com/](https://github.com/)[YOUR_USERNAME]/Blissful-backdrop/releases section.
 2. Extract the contents of the ZIP file.
-3. Double-click on the `blisstul_backdrop.exe` file to run the application.
+3. Double-click on the `Blissful_backdrop.exe` file to run the application.

 ## License

-Blisstul Backdrop is licensed under the MIT License.
-See the LICENSE: [https://github.com/](https://github.com/)[YOUR_USERNAME]/blisstul-backdrop/blob/master/LICENSE file for more details.
+Blissful Backdrop is licensed under the MIT License.
+See the [LICENSE](./LICENSE) file for more details.

 ## Contact